-PNE174 Maternal and Child Nursing 5
+PNE174 Maternal and Child Nursing 2.5

-Prerequisites: PNE141 with a grade of "B" or better, Successful completion of PNE142 and reading proficiency

-Maternal and Child Nursing is designed to assist the student to develop nursing concepts and skills in a family-centered nursing approach while focusing on the health concerns, and growth and development of a new family and growing children.
-In addition to the classroom, students will complete 48 hours of clinical rotation in an obstetrical setting.
-(F,S)
+Prerequisites: PNE141, PNE144, PNE171, and PNE172 with grades of "B" or better, successful completion of PNE142 PNE181, PNE182, and reading proficiency The Maternal and Child Nursing course is designed to develop nursing concepts and skills in a family-centered nursing approach while focusing on the health concerns of a new family and growing children.
+This course focuses on the role of the nurse in meeting the physiological, psychosocial, cultural and developmental needs of the maternal and child client.
+(SU)

-PNE181 Medical-Surgical Nursing I Clinical
+PNE181 Medical-Surgical Nursing I Clinical 1.25

-Prerequisites: PNE141 with a grade of "B" or better, successful completion of PNE142, and reading proficiency Corequisite: PNE171

-Medical-Surgical Nursing I Clinical allows the student to practice and demonstrate, in a controlled environment and real world settings, basic nursing skills and concepts discussed in PNE171, Medical-Surgical Nursing I. Students are divided into smaller groups for both clinical laboratory and clinical rotation assignments.
-Clinical laboratory sessions are generally conducted during the beginning of the semester, followed by assignments to clinical facilities.
-(F)
+Prerequisites: PNE141 and PNE144 with grades of "B" or better, successful completion of PNE142, and reading proficiency Corequisite: PNE171 skills and concepts discussed in PNE171 Medical-Surgical Nursing I. Students are divided into smaller groups for both clinical simulation and clinical rotation assignments.
+(F, S)